flimblewitz/jigsaw/README.md

 ## How to test locally
 If you're using vscode, there are [launch configs](.vscode/launch.json) that you can use to kick off debugging sessions.

-To issue GRPC requests, [`grpcurl`](https://github.com/fullstorydev/grpcurl) is pretty simple.
+To issue gRPC requests, [`grpcurl`](https://github.com/fullstorydev/grpcurl) is pretty simple.
 For example:
 ```
 ./grpcurl -plaintext -proto ./proto/jigsaw.proto -import-path ./proto localhost:6379 jigsaw.Jigsaw/A
 ```